sambacha/fontParts/README.md

 Methods that the scripter calls directly will be handled similarly.

+Note somewhere that all methods should have a `**kwargs` for future compatibility.

 ### Build a test suite.

 This is necessary to ensure the consistent behavior from environment to environment.